 Step 5:

-Go through the calendar and find off-peak pricing that is compatible with your vacation schedule.
+Go through the calendar and find off-peak pricing compatible with your vacation schedule.

 In my example, I was searching for off-peak night awards at Ventana Big Sur.